 Related Programs in Columbian College

-GW's Columbian College of Arts and Sciences offers several other programs in psychology fields that are not administered by the Department of Psychology.
+GW's Columbian College of Arts and Sciences offers several other programs in psychology fields that are not administered by the Department of Psychological and Brain Sciences.
 Contact the offering department for further information.

 The doctoral program in professional psychology prepares graduate for careers as clinical psychologists in hospital, forensic and school settings.